tegorman13/Dissertation/Versions/diss_full_gfm.md

 the benefits of varied training.

-The present work examines whether the commonly observed benefits of varied training can be accounted for by between-group differences in similarity between training and testing throws.
+The present work examines whether the commonly observed benefits of varied training can be accounted for by a theoretrically motivated measure of the similarity between training throws and the testing solution space.
 We first attempt to replicate previous work finding an advantage of varied training over constant training in a projectile launching task.
 We then examine the extent to which this advantage can be explained by an instance-based similarity model.

-# Experiment 1
+## Experiment 1

-## Methods
+### Methods

-### Sample Size Estimation
+#### Sample Size Estimation

 To obtain an independent estimate of effect size, we identified previous investigations which included between-subjects contrasts of varied and constant conditions following training on an accuracy based projectile launching task (Chua et al., 2019; Goodwin et al., 1998; Kerr & Booth, 1978; Wulf, 1991).
-We then averaged effects across these studies, yielding a Cohens f =.43.
-The GPower 3.1 software package (Faul et al., 2009), 2009) was then used to determine that a power of 80% requires a sample size of at least 23 participants per condition.
+We then averaged effects across these studies, yielding a Cohen’s f =.43.
+The GPower 3.1 software package (Faul et al., 2009) was then used to determine that a power of 80% requires a sample size of at least 23 participants per condition.
 All experiments reported in the present manuscript exceed this minimum number of participants per condition.

-### Participants
+#### Participants

-Participants were recruited from an undergraduate population that is 63% female and consists almost entirely of individuals aged 18-22 years.
+Participants were recruited from an undergraduate population that is 63% female and consists almost entirely of individuals aged 18 to 22 years.
 A total of 110 Indiana University psychology students participated in Experiment 1.
-We subsequently excluded 34 participants poor performance at one of the dependent measures of the task (2.5-3 standard deviations worse than the median subject at the task) or for displaying a pattern of responses that was clearly indicative of a lack of engagement with the task (e.g. simply dropping the ball on each trial rather than throwing it at the target), or for reporting that they completed the experiment on a phone or tablet device, despite the instructions not to use one of these devices.
+We subsequently excluded 34 participants for poor performance on one of the dependent measures of the task (2.5-3 standard deviations worse than the median subject at the task) or for displaying a pattern of responses that was clearly indicative of a lack of engagement with the task (e.g., simply dropping the ball on each trial rather than throwing it at the target), or for reporting that they completed the experiment on a phone or tablet device, despite the instructions not to use one of these devices.
 A total of 74 participants were retained for the final analyses, 35 in the varied group and 39 in the constant group.

-### Task
+#### Task

 The experimental task was programmed in JavaScript, using packages from the Phaser physics engine (https://phaser.io) and the jsPsych library